Dashboard variables

 Create a template dashboard for pipelines

-You could create a dashboard with a variable called Pipeline, where viewers of the dashboard select the specific pipeline data they are interested in by changing the dashboard variable.
+You could create a dashboard where viewers select the specific pipeline data they are interested in by changing the dashboard variable.

 Create a filterable dashboard for microservices

-You could create a dashboard with a variable called Service, where the dashboard displays information about all your microservices by default.
+You could create a dashboard which displays information about all your microservices by default.
 Viewers of that dashboard could then filter to a specific microservice by changing the dashboard variable.

 Creating variables

 Variables are created when in edit mode on a dashboard.
-You can only create one variable per dashboard at this time.
+You can only add one variable per dashboard at this time.

-Either select an existing collection or click Add collection to create a new one.
+Either select an existing collection from the drop down list, or click Add collection to create a new collection.
 The objects in the collection are the possible options for the dashboard variable.
+See Collections.You can view and edit collections for a workspace, by clicking on Objects on the left nav bar of that workspace, then on the edit

 When a dashboard with no default is loaded, you're prompted to pick a variable from the dashboard variable dropdown.
-If only one object exists in the selection, the dashboard will default to it regardless of this setting.
+If only one object exists in the selection, the dashboard will default to it regardless of this setting.- Allow multiple selection:

 Allows the selection of multiple objects in the dashboard variable dropdown.
 This is enabled by default when Default value is set to All objects but can be manually toggled if the Default value is None.